Heat vs Pelicans Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 11)

 Miami vs. New Orleans Prop Picks (AI)

-Remi is pouring through mountains of stats on each line.
-In fact, anytime the Heat and Pelicans play there’s always several intriguing observations to key in on.
-Not to mention games played at Smoothie King Center in Apr can often follow normal, predictable betting trends.
+AI algorithm Remi is pouring through tons of datapoints on each player.
+In fact, anytime the Heat and Pelicans play there’s always several intriguing angles to key in on.
+Not to mention games played at Smoothie King Center in Apr can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: A. Wiggins over 22.5 PTS+REB+AST.